javascript-tutorial/en.javascript.info/1-js/01-getting-started/2-manuals-specifications/article.md

 To read about new bleeding-edge features, including those that are "almost standard" (so-called "stage 3"), see proposals at <https://github.com/tc39/proposals>.

-Also, if you're in developing for the browser, then there are other specs covered in the [second part](info:browser-environment) of the tutorial.
+Also, if you're in developing for the browser, then there are other specifications covered in the [second part](info:browser-environment) of the tutorial.

 ## Manuals

-- **MDN (Mozilla) JavaScript Reference** is a manual with examples and other information.
+- **MDN (Mozilla) JavaScript Reference** is the main manual with examples and other information.
 It's great to get in-depth information about individual language functions, methods etc.

     One can find it at <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference>.

 Although, it's often best to use an internet search instead.
 Just use "MDN [term]" in the query, e.g. <https://google.com/search?q=MDN+parseInt> to search for `parseInt` function.

-- **MSDN** – Microsoft manual with a lot of information, including JavaScript (often referred to as JScript).
-If one needs something specific to Internet Explorer, better go there: <http://msdn.microsoft.com/>.

-    Also, we can use an internet search with phrases such as "RegExp MSDN" or "RegExp MSDN jscript".

 ## Compatibility tables